MicrosoftDocs/PowerShell-Docs/scripting/getting-started/cookbooks/Repeating-a-Task-for-Multiple-Objects--ForEach-Object-.md

 ---
-title:  Repeating a Task for Multiple Objects  ForEach Object ms.date:  2016-05-11
-keywords:  powershell,cmdlet
 description:
+manager:  carmonm
 ms.topic:  article
 author:  jpjofre
-manager:  dongill
 ms.prod:  powershell
-ms.assetid:  6697a12d-2470-4ed6-b5bb-c35e5d525eb6
+keywords:  powershell,cmdlet
+ms.date:  2016-12-12
+title:  Repeating a Task for Multiple Objects ForEach Object ms.technology:  powershell ms.assetid:    6697a12d-2470-4ed6-b5bb-c35e5d525eb6
 ---

 # Repeating a Task for Multiple Objects (ForEach-Object)
 The **ForEach-Object** cmdlet uses script blocks and the $_ descriptor for the current pipeline object to let you run a command on each object in the pipeline.
 This can be used to perform some complicated tasks.